 \section{Summary}

-We derived the oscillation probabilities of neutrinos and anti-neutrinos in a unified way by using the relativistic method in the case of two-generation Majorana neutrinos.
-In this case, $\nu_L^c$ plays the role of the $\nu_R$ in the Dirac neutrinos and the new CP phase appeared in the Dirac neutrino oscillations \cite{KT1} becomes the Majorana CP phase.
-Thus, we have found that the Majorana CP phase appears with the chirality-flip, not with the lepton number violation.
-We have also confirmed that the unitarity holds when both neutrinos and anti-neutrinos are considered.
+We have derived the oscillation probabilities for neutrinos and antineutrinos in a unified manner using a relativistic approach for the case of two-generation Majorana neutrinos.
+In this context, $\nu_L^c$ plays the role of $\nu_R$ in Dirac neutrinos, and the new CP phase that appears in Dirac neutrino oscillations \cite{KT1} becomes the Majorana CP phase.
+Consequently, we have discovered that the Majorana CP phase emerges not from lepton number violation but from chirality-flip processes.
+Moreover, we have confirmed that unitarity holds when considering both neutrinos and antineutrinos.

-In our calculation, there is no direct CP violation dependent on the sine term of the Majorana CP phase even in neutrino and anti-neutrino oscillations with different flavors.
-The difference between CP-conjugated probabilities vanishes and the probabilities depend only through the cosine term of the Majorana CP phase.
-Furthermore, we have shown that there is no zero-distance effect, in which a neutrino changes to an anti-neutrino in a moment.
-These results are different from the previous ones \cite{Li1982, Gouvea2003, Xing2013}.
+In our calculations, we find that there is no direct CP violation associated with the sine term of the Majorana CP phase, even in oscillations involving different flavors of neutrinos and antineutrinos.
+The difference between CP-conjugated probabilities vanishes, and the probabilities depend solely on the cosine term of the Majorana CP phase.
+Furthermore, we have demonstrated that there is no zero-distance effect, whereby a neutrino instantaneously converts into an antineutrino.
+These results differ from those reported in previous studies \cite{Li1982, Gouvea2003, Xing2013}.